Ecology & Economy: Resolving the Climate Crisis

 What choices do we control?
 Patricia Canning, of the South Orange Environmental Commission believes we need to recognize that we have a collective ability to make change.

 The questions are not unanswerable, but at the end of the day -- as one member of the audience pointed out -- we’re dealing with a mosaic which will require many visions, and many paths to get there.
-See for yourself: video highlights of the March 11 forum will be published here, soon.
+See for yourself: video highlights of the March 11 forum can be watched here.